NangenX/Hooray_IPTV_Doc/docs/quickstart.md

 ![Login Page](_images/1.png)

-:warning: **Warning:** if you enter the address can not be accessed troubleshooting as follows:
+:warning: **Warning: If you enter the address can not be accessed troubleshooting as follows:**

 1. <font color="red"> Make sure the network cable is correctly linked </font>
 2. <font color="red"> Make sure the laptop or desktop can ping the IPTV platform IP </font>